Hey Dashboard!: Supporting Voice, Text, and Pointing Modalities in Dashboard Onboarding: Results

-As the participants performed the user study, their choice of preferred modality became clear.
+As participants conducted the user study using \sysName, their preferred modality became clear.
 Despite varying levels of prior experience, all participants experimented with speech interaction.
-Even those with no prior exposure (P1, P2, P6) adopted it during the study, with P2 initially hesitant but later describing it as \textit{``comfortable, almost not robotish.''} Voice was valued for its speed and natural phrasing, while chat was preferred for step-by-step guidance (P1 and P5).
-Mouse interactions, such as lasso selection, were consistently used to define a focus before turning to another modality (P3 and P4).
-Across modalities, the visual highlight feature was universally appreciated to orient user attention.
+Even those with no prior exposure (\DianaParticipant{1}, \DianaParticipant{2}, \DianaParticipant{6}) adopted it during the study, with \DianaParticipant{2} initially hesitant but later describing it as \textit{``comfortable, almost not robotish.''} Voice was valued for its speed and natural phrasing, while chat was preferred for step-by-step guidance (\DianaParticipant{1} and \DianaParticipant{5}).
+Mouse interactions, such as lasso selection, were consistently used to define a focus before turning to another modality (\DianaParticipant{3} and \DianaParticipant{4}).

+Participants also found multiple modalities useful, as they allowed them to adapt depending on time, task, or personal style. \DianaParticipant{1} summarized this flexibility: \textit{``If you are in a hurry, you can just talk to it, and it goes faster.
+If you have time to sit down and think, then you can use the chat and the radial menu...
+But I would probably use writing at most, because I’m old-fashioned.''}